-The best part of doing a road trip out west is how quickly the landscape changes as you drive.
-It was a scenic ride down from Colorado Springs to our next Airbnb in Taos, New Mexico.
-Taos is an interesting oasis in the desert.
-Back in the day, a series of canals were engineered to water the valley.
-Today, a board controls the water, and residents of the valley can request a day to flood their fields.
-So while you can be up on a hill sitting in the sage brush that dominates the area, just below are clover, green grass, and apple trees.
+The best part of doing a road trip out west is how quickly the landscape changes.
+It was a scenic drive down to Taos, an oasis in the desert with lots of art and an interesting community of earthships.
+Back in the day, a series of canals were engineered to irrigate the valley.
+Today, a board controls the water, and residents of the valley can still request a day to flood their fields.
+So while you can be up on a hill surrounded by sage brush, just below are fields of clover, green grass, and apple trees.

 A burrito here is simply a tortilla filled with meat and smothered with your choice of red or green chili.
 Prices are reasonable – a plate of enchiladas or a burrito with rice and beans cost ~$8.
-We did not eat out much on our trip in general, but we did have to stop a couple of times for red chili enchiladas in Taos and Santa Fe.
+We didn’t eat out much on our trip, but we did have to stop a couple of times for red chili enchiladas in Taos and Santa Fe.

-Our host, who is also an artist working on an area TV production set, told us about an interesting exhibit in Santa Fe which he said was one of the best he had seen.
-The House of Eternal Return by Meow Wolf is a massive installation made of works from dozens of local artists.
-It is essentially an entire Victorian house built inside a warehouse with different portals into warped dimensions.
+Our host, who was an artist working on a local TV production set, told us about an interesting exhibit in Santa Fe.
+He said it was the best he’d seen.
+The House of Eternal Return is a massive art installation made up of works by dozens of local artists.
+It’s essentially an entire Victorian house built inside a warehouse with different portals into warped dimensions.

 On the way to Santa Fe, we did fall for one tourist trap.
 There were signs along the road for different kinds of beef jerky.
 Elk jerky, buffalo jerky, pinon nuts, “Free Samples” and “Free Hugs.”
 Mrs Crazy Kicks did warn me that it was probably a tourist trap, but we stopped anyway.
 After the free samplings, the prices were revealed – $16 for a couple ounces of elk jerky!
 We got away with giving him $12 for a few sausages.
 Oh well, at least the sausages went well with the local beer.

 On our last day, we packed up, made some sandwiches for the road, and started heading toward Colorado.
-Our host had mentioned that we should stop to check out the Rio Grand Gorge.
-It was on our way, but the immense scale was unexpected.
+Our host had mentioned that we should stop to check out the Rio Grand Gorge.The scale was immense.
 We got to see rafters floating down the river, hooting and hollering as they went over the rapids under the bridge.
 In the photo below, they are only a speck.

 After we crossed the Gorge, we saw something popping out of the desert that we had not expected – Earthships!
-We had seen the documentary “Garbage Warrior” a few years ago and I have been fascinated with these self-sufficient buildings for some time.
+We’d seen the documentary Garbage Warrior and have been fascinated with these self-sufficient buildings for some time.
 Well, we had just inadvertently stumbled upon their main building site.
 There were dozens of private earthship homes, experimental buildings, and even a visitor center inviting us in.